allenwux/azure-docs/articles/sql-database/sql-database-import.md

 * To learn how to connect to and query an imported SQL Database, see [Connect to SQL Database with SQL Server Management Studio and perform a sample T-SQL query](sql-database-connect-query-ssms.md).
 * For a SQL Server Customer Advisory Team blog about migrating using BACPAC files, see [Migrating from SQL Server to Azure SQL Database using BACPAC Files](https://blogs.msdn.microsoft.com/sqlcat/2016/10/20/migrating-from-sql-server-to-azure-sql-database-using-bacpac-files/).
 * For a discussion of the entire SQL Server database migration process, including performance recommendations, see [Migrate a SQL Server database to Azure SQL Database](sql-database-cloud-migrate.md).
+* To learn how to manage and share storage keys and shared access signitures securely, see [Azure Storage Security Guide].(https://docs.microsoft.com/azure/storage/common/storage-security-guide)